ansible-content-lab/cloud-deploy/readme/tower_workflow.md

   | Organization  | Default  |
   |  Inventory | Demo Inventory |

-Starting this Workflow Template from Ansible Tower, requires one parameter, specified via survey, asking which cloud provider to look into for the resources to tear down.
+Starting this Workflow Template from Ansible Tower requires one parameter, indicated via survey, asking which cloud provider to look into for the resources to tear down.

 The survey will look like this: